-All membership accounts that were active during the month of March 2020 or later will automatically be extended for the length of the temporary closure due to the COVID-19 pandemic.
-Our membership team will be sending letters to confirm new expiration dates for members when the Museum reopens with a regular ongoing schedule.
-For specific inquiries about your membership, please contact firstname.lastname@example.org.
+All membership accounts that were active between the months of March 2020 and June 2021 were extended to compensate for our temporary closure due to the COVID-19 pandemic.
+For specific inquiries about your membership, please contact email@example.com.

 Will the Preschool Gallery be open?

 Yes, for most events the Preschool Gallery will be open with most of the favorite exhibits, including the ball machine, the climbers, and the water table.
 However, some of the small toys, puzzles, plastic food, etc. have been temporarily removed.

 How is H2Oh! – the water gallery – cleaned?

 The H2Oh!
 Exhibit is designed with several safety features, including a sand filtration system and an UV sterilization system.
 The water is drained and replaced multiple times per week, and treated with a mild bromine solution.

 Are the bubble exhibits safe?

 The bubble solution we use is a mixture of water and Dawn dish soap.
 Soap breaks down the virus very effectively.
 Because of this, it’s actually a very safe space to enjoy as long as families practice safe and respective hygiene practices.